 - Comprehensive oral rehabilitation under general anesthesia

-- Sedation for mildly anxious and fearful children
+- Sedation for mildly anxious and fearful children (only available at the Health Pavilion)

 - Oral protection for sports (mouth guards)